All Episodes

 Dude, would you ever shave your head with a pumice stone?

-That would look dude.
+That would look.

-Do you think he'll shave your head?
+Dude, do you think he'll shave your head?

-One day when I have children, and once my wife leaves me.
+One day when I have children and once my wife leaves me.

-Yeah, that's when you'll do it.
+Yeah, that's when you'll do it?

 Now, is that full?

-Is that your all your real hair?
+Is that all your real hair?

-Dude, that's it's crazy, dude.
+Dude, it's crazy, dude.

-I actually got great hair.
+You got great hair.

 I've been shedding recently this past like month, dude.